david-domz/testessera/README.md

 ## Highlights

-- Minimize boilerplate test code and enhance test code readability.
+- Minimizes boilerplate test code and enhances test code readability.
-- Supports protocols:
-  - HTTP/REST
+- Supports HTTP/REST and Kafka.
-  - Kafka
 - Smooth integration with `pytest`.
 - Extensible:
   - `RestClient` and `RestRequest` can be derived for customization and minimal initialization.